kimnewzealand/Git-Resources/GitCommands.md

 ## GIT tags

 Git has the ability to tag specific points in history as being important.
 Typically people use this functionality to mark release points (v1.0, and so on).
-Use the command tag.
+Use the command tag

 ```
 $ git tag v0.1